frsltd/frs/_posts/2020-03-20-Acorn LifeDeploysInvestPro.md

 Financial Risk Solutions (FRS), the award-winning provider of fund administration software to global life assurance and asset management companies, today announced Acorn Life has deployed the InvestPro™ platform to manage its Life Assurance book of business.
 <br>

-Replacing legacy in-house systems, InvestPro™ will manage the investment administration of all Acorn Life unit-linked funds, including unit-pricing, cash allocation and rebalancing, and trade order management.
+Replacing legacy in-house systems, InvestPro™ is managing the investment administration of all Acorn Life unit-linked funds, including unit-pricing, cash allocation and rebalancing, and trade order management.
 By moving to the automated InvestPro™ software, Acorn Life stands to benefit from reduced operational risk and increased efficiency.
 <br>

 Established in 1989, Acorn Life is an Irish owned life assurance company providing protection, pensions, savings and investment solutions to the Irish public.
 The company recorded €698 million of assets under management at the end of 2018.
 <br>
 <br>

 Jennifer Loftus, Head of Actuarial Function at Acorn Life, said:
 <br>